 Introducing the Initiative

-The Pacific E-commerce Initiative is a multi-stakeholder partnership that supports Forum Island Countries to engage in digital trade, so as to promote sustainable growth and poverty eradiation.
+The Pacific E-commerce Initiative is a multi-stakeholder partnership that supports Forum Island Countries to engage in digital trade, so as to promote sustainable growth and poverty eradication.
 In line with the Forum mandate, the initiative focuses on the regional dimension of E-commerce, thus complementing the valuable work being undertaken at country level.

 It is against this background that Forum Islands Countries, development agencies, and donor partners joined forces to improve digital trade readiness in the Pacific.
 At a 2017 PIFS-UNCTAD-WTO Pacific E-commerce workshop, partners concurred on the need to lay solid analytical and policy foundations as a precondition to undertake truly transformative actions.
 To support this determination, PIFS and its partners have developed national and regional E-commerce Assessments and developed a regional E-commerce Strategy and Roadmap.
 The latter was endorsed by Forum Trade Ministers in 2021 and outlines the Pacific consensus on the priority regional measures to increase digital trade readiness.

-|Federated States of Micronesia (2020)||Republic of Marshall Islands|
+|Federated States of Micronesia (2020)||Samoa (2017)|

-|Kiribati (2019)||Solomon Islands (2018)|
+|Fiji (2020)||Solomon Islands (2018)|

-|Nauru (2021)||Tonga (2019)|
+|Nauru (2021)||Tuvalu (2019)|

 Regional Assessments and Strategies